Siddharths99/housing-linear-regression/README.md

 The process includes:
 ------------------------------

-1.Loading and exploring the dataset (Housing.csv)
+1. Loading and exploring the dataset (Housing.csv)

-2.Preprocessing data: handling missing values, converting categorical columns (like mainroad and guestroom) into numerical format
+2. Preprocessing data: handling missing values, converting categorical columns (like mainroad and guestroom) into numerical format

-3.Selecting relevant features for model input
+3. Selecting relevant features for model input

-4.Splitting the dataset into training and testing sets(80% and 20%)
+4. Splitting the dataset into training and testing sets(80% and 20%)

-5.Training a linear regression model using Scikit-learn
+5. Training a linear regression model using Scikit-learn

-6.Making predictions on test data
+6. Making predictions on test data

-7.Evaluating model performance using:
+7. Evaluating model performance using:

-a)Mean Absolute Error (MAE)
+a) Mean Absolute Error (MAE)

-b)Mean Squared Error (MSE)
+b) Mean Squared Error (MSE)

-c)R² Score
+c) R² Score

 📁Dataset